microsoft/r-server-hospital-length-of-stay/SQLR/Readme.md

 ### Step 3c: Testing and Evaluating (Classification)
 -------------------------

-In this step, we create a stored procedure [dbo].[test_evaluate_models_class] that scores the two trained models on the testing set, and then compute multi-class performance metrics.
+In this step, we create a stored procedure [dbo].[test_evaluate_model_class] that scores the trained model on the testing set, and then compute multi-class performance metrics.
 The performance metrics are written in “Metrics_Class”.

 Input: